MinuraPunchihewa/cookiecutter-create-reactpy-app/README.md

-# Cookiecutter Project for Create ReactPy App
+# Cookiecutter Create ReactPy App
 Copyright © 2023 Minura Punchihewa

 This is the Cookiecutter project used for [Create ReactPy App](https://github.com/MinuraPunchihewa/create-reactpy-app).